BLaDZer/wive-ng-mt/user/lldpd/README.md

 -----------

-During development, you may want to execute lldpd at its current location inside of doing `make install`.
+During development, you may want to execute lldpd at its current location instead of doing `make install`.
 The correct way to do this is to issue the following command:

     sudo libtool execute src/daemon/lldpd -L $PWD/src/client/lldpcli -d